TadiT7/treble_experimentations_wiki/Huawei-MediaPad-M5-Wifi.md

 ## Steps to install

 * Setup your system.
-* Download a arm64 / ab variant of phh's AOSP 10 GSI.
+* Download an arm64 / ab variant of phh's AOSP 10 GSI.
 * Download [the vbmeta.img file](https://dl.google.com/developers/android/qt/images/gsi/vbmeta.img).
 * Flash the AOSP 10 GSI using [the method introduced here as "flashing a GSI without TWRP"](https://www.xda-developers.com/flash-generic-system-image-project-treble-device/) with the command:
 `./fastboot flash system your_extracted_flavour.img`.